 The Nightlife of Caxton Street

-After a busy afternoon, return to your temporary place of residence and get ready for the evening.
-Venture out to Caxton St, Milton, a strip of restaurants and bars that will have a taste to suit every craving and budget.
+After getting refreshed, venture out to Caxton St, Milton, a strip of restaurants and bars that will have a taste to suit every craving and budget.
 The street is not too long so you could easily walk down to see all options and walk back to make your decision.
-After dinner stay for a drink along the strip.
-It’s also a perfect pre- or post game spot for a drink as Suncorp Stadium is just down the road.
+After dinner, stay for a drink along the strip.
+It’s also a perfect pre- or post-game spot for a drink as Suncorp Stadium is just down the road.

-The craft beer fiend will enjoy a pint of well crafted ale at Brewski.
-Those with a penchant for folksy, western American themes will enjoy Lefty’s Old Time Music Hall with their jazz band playing on the main stage, turn-of-the-century style fittings and a hidden bar upstairs.
+The craft beer fiend will enjoy a pint of well-crafted ale at Brewski.
+Those with a penchant for folksy, western American themes will enjoy Lefty’s Old Time Music Hall with their jazz band playing on the main stage, turn-of-the-century style fittings.
+Keep an eye out for the genuinely hidden bar upstairs.
+Things may not be as they seem.

 This unique bar is a must for after-dinner drinks but you will see that there are plenty of alternatives.
 If you are just after a general pub with cheap booze, The Caxton should be where you end up.